Helly meets Garside and Artin: Introduction

 \subsection{Sketch of the proof of the main result}

 Here we only discuss the special case of braid groups.
 Each braid group is the fundamental group of its Salvetti complex $X$.
 The universal cover $\widetilde X$ admits a natural cellulation by Coxeter cells.
 The key point is that the combinatorics of how these Coxeter cells in $\widetilde X$ intersect each other follows a special pattern which is a reminiscent of $CAT(0)$ cube complexes (but much more general).
 We formulate such pattern as the definition of cell Helly complex, see Definition~\ref{d:cellhelly} and Remark~\ref{rmk:no corner}.
-By a previous result on Helly graphs in \cite{weaklymodular}, the proof of the main theorem reduces to showing $\widetilde X$ is cell Helly, and showing cell Helly can be further reduced to a calculation using Garside theory.
+By the local-to-global characterization of Helly graphs established in \cite{weaklymodular}, the proof of the main theorem reduces to showing that $\widetilde X$ is cell Helly, and showing that the cell Hellyness can be further reduced to a calculation using Garside theory.